About Dalton

 Jail & Inmate Records

-The Whitfield County Detention Center serves as the primary facility for housing inmates throughout Whitfield County.
+The Whitfield County Detention Center is the primary facility for housing inmates throughout Whitfield County.
 When someone is booked at the center, staff conduct fingerprinting, photographing, and recording of personal information.
 Families and attorneys can search for current detainees through an inmate lookup tool available on the sheriff's office website.
 Visitation at the facility requires advance scheduling, and those who come to visit must follow strict guidelines enforced by detention staff.

 Arrest Records